gnmic/operator/docs/content/docs/user-guide/cluster.md

   Configuring gNMIc Cluster deployments
 ---

 The `Cluster` resource defines a gNMIc collector deployment.
-It creates a StatefulSet, headless Service, and manages configuration for the gNMIc pods.
+It creates a StatefulSet, headless Service, and manages the initial configuration for the gNMIc pods.

 ## Basic Configuration